a-la-shen-ding/zepto.numStep/README.md

   </div>
 ```

-the data-* attributes are required.
+The data-* attributes are required.

 You can set  the minimum&maximum number with 'data-min' & 'data-max' , the default value is 1&100000000.